jaiminshah/PopularPhotosFeed/README.md

 in the photo.
 Its puzzling that why its not working.
 Geocoder is always returning no address with valid lat/long.

-Will be adding circular profile pictures and captions next.

 Walkthrough of all user stories:

 ![Video Walkthrough](PopularPhotosFeed.gif)